 Presentations:

-Coalescence, Feature Scattering, and variation the left periphery
+Coalescence, Feature Scattering, verb second, and head movement

-This work examines cross-linguistic variation in the realization of the clausal left periphery, looking mainly at verb-second phenomena with varying degrees of strictness.
-I argue for a theory that allows multiple category features to be bundled on single heads (i.e. Feature Scattering).
-Rather than situate the operation in the lexicon or in a postsyntactic component, I argue that bundling takes place during the syntactic derivation, via an operation called Coalescence.
-This leads to several new proposals on the syntactic triggers of head movement vs. phrasal movement, and a redefinition of the EPP property.
+These works examine cross-linguistic variation in the realization of functional projections, looking mainly at verb-second phenomena with varying degrees of strictness.
+The Glossa paper argues for a theory that allows multiple category features to be bundled on single heads (i.e. Feature Scattering).
+The Linguistic Inquiry paper argues that this bundling takes place during the syntactic derivation, via an operation called Coalescence.
+This leads to several new proposals on the syntactic triggers of head movement vs. phrasal movement, and a redefinition of the EPP property as the ability (not requirement) to host a specifier.

 Papers: